 A few highlights of Jazzou’s music career include: Cruise Director, entertainer and featured solo pianist aboard the legendary Delta Queen, the Mississippi Queen and the American Queen - Mississippi and Ohio River steamboats, from 1978 - 2006

 Solo ragtime performer in concert, private parties, school programs and clubs.
 He is a resident of Bangor, Maine and accompanist for high school vocal ensembles and music productions.
 Jazzou serves as the church organist and cantor for Parish of the Resurrection, Old Town, Maine.
-He is also the featured piano entertainer aboard American Cruise Lines at various Maine coast ports of call during summer and fall cruising seasons beginning 2007.
+He is also the featured piano entertainer aboard American Cruise Lines at various Maine coast ports of call during summer and fall cruising seasons.

 Carl Sonny Leyland was born & raised on the South Coast of England.
 As a child he was drawn to the American music which he heard on LP records his father would play.
 At age 15 Leyland discovered boogie woogie when he heard a school friend working through a written arrangement of a tune called JD's Boogie Woogie (Marvin Wright).
 Leyland went on to fully explore the piano blues genre, becoming an authority on early & obscure styles.